How much money should I add to my camper's camp store account?

 WHAT KINDS OF ACTIVITIES ARE OFFERED?

-Activities that are included are archery, trail rides (8+), arts and crafts, canoeing, kayaking (10+), leathercraft, archery tag, ocotoball, basketball, nature hikes, and so much more.
+Activities that are included are archery, horseback riding (8+), arts and crafts, canoeing, kayaking (10+), leathercraft, archery tag, octoball, basketball, nature hikes, swimming, blobbing, and so much more.
 Paintball (10+) and horse lessons (8+) can be added for an additional fee.

 MCYC is able to accommodate peanut and tree nut free, gluten free, dairy free & vegetarian diets.
 All food restrictions should be added to the camper's health form 2 weeks prior to their week of camp in order for accommodations to be made.
 Campers with restrictions outside of our accommodations must supplement their own meal replacements.
 For more questions, our Food Service Director can be contacted through firstname.lastname@example.org.